John Hick (politician): Pollution trial

 After leaving parliament Hick and Lt Colonel Ralph John Aspinall JP, DL, campaigned against the pollution and poisoning of salmon and trout in the River Ribble and its tributaries by local industry; Hick raised the issue of pollution in the Ribble during the third reading of the Rivers Pollution Prevention Act 1876 (39 & 40 Vict. c.
 75).
 Aspinall and Hick fought a publicised and successful legal battle in the Court of Chancery against the cotton mills of Mitchell and Carlisle during July 1880 leading to a landmark judgement that set a precedent for controlling environmental pollution.

 The river ran close to Mytton Hall where landlord Aspinall held the fishing rights and John Hick was lessee.
 The trial was presided over by the Vice-Chancellor of England, Sir James Bacon.
 In December 1880 Hick and Aspinall received presentations at Mytton Hall from the local angling community in recognition of "...their services in preventing pollution to the River Ribble and its tributaries".

-Hick delivered a lecture entitled 'Self Help' reprinted and published by the Bolton: Chronicle Office in 1884.
+Hick delivered a lecture entitled Self Help, reprinted and published by the Bolton: Chronicle Office in 1884.
+On 2 October of the same year he retired from his role as President of Bolton Photographic Society, established in 1879.
+He was appointed with other notable figures to the extensive Committee of Advice for the International Inventions Exhibition, 1885 at South Kensington.

 Science Museum

-During 1887 Hick was a member of the mechanical collections committee chaired by John Slagg, MP with other experts and politicians; Sir William Armstrong, Sir Joseph Bazelgette, James Brunlees, Edward Cowper, Professor Thomas Minchin Goodeve, Sir Charles Gregory, James Howard, MP, Charles Manby, John Hinde Palmer, Sir Edward Reed, MP and Sir Bernhard Samuelson, MP established with several committees for the purpose of advising a central committee appointed by the Treasury to investigate the forming of a Science Museum and National Gallery of Portraits in South Kensington, situated between the Natural History Museum and what was to be the Imperial Institute.
+During 1887 Hick was a member of the Mechanical Collections Committee chaired by John Slagg, MP with other experts and politicians; Sir William Armstrong, Sir Joseph Bazelgette, James Brunlees, Edward Cowper, Professor Thomas Minchin Goodeve, Sir Charles Gregory, James Howard MP, Charles Manby, John Hinde Palmer, Sir Edward Reed MP and Sir Bernhard Samuelson MP established with several committees for the purpose of advising a central committee appointed by the Treasury to investigate the forming of a Science Museum and National Gallery of Portraits in South Kensington, situated between the Natural History Museum and what was to be the Imperial Institute.